maxwellmattryan/scry/README.md

 **A command-line grimoire for the discerning planeswalker.**

-Channel the arcane mathematics of mana base construction.
-Scry the Multiverse for card knowledge.
+Peer into the top cards of your library—powered by Rust, enlightened by the Multiverse.
+Scry combines the arcane mathematics of mana base construction with real-time card data from the aether.
 All from the depths of your terminal.

 ---